-Victorien Hémery is a partner who advises on the legal and regulatory aspects of the structuring, formation and operation of regulated and unregulated investment funds.
+Victorien Hémery advises on legal and regulatory aspects of the structuring, formation and operation of regulated and unregulated investment funds.
 He advises private equity companies and other asset managers on management and transactions, including the structuring of carried interest entitlements and co-investment arrangements.
 He also provides support with regard to the formation, structuring and administration of pension funds, including instruments for the combining of pensions ("pension pooling vehicles").
-Victorien's clients include private equity investment funds such as buyout funds, venture funds, mezzanine funds, debt funds, property funds, infrastructure funds and funds of funds.
+His clients include private equity investment funds such as buyout funds, venture funds, mezzanine funds, debt funds, property funds, infrastructure funds and funds of funds.